|

 Read more about dental care and its cost in Germany.

-Requirements for public health insurance in Germany
+Public health insurance requirements in Germany

 In Germany, health insurance is mandatory for all people.
 This is because everyone should have adequate access to medical services.